RobTillaart/Cozir/README.md

 The Cozir library is **experimental** as not all functionality is tested.
 The polling mode as used in the examples is tested in the past by DirtGambit.
-**CO2meter.com** sponsored a **COZIR GC0034** to start testing (2022-02).
+**CO2meter.com** sponsored a **COZIR GC0034** to start hands on testing (2022-02).
-This sensor does not support all commands, but as the pattern of the commands is similar The non tested are expected to work as well.
+This sensor does not support all commands, but as the pattern of the commands is similar the non-tested are expected to work as well.

 This version of the library supports only the **Serial** interface.
-Preferred is a hardware Serial port to connect the sensor but software Serial does work too (on UNO, but not on MEGA.
+Preferred is a hardware Serial port to connect the sensor but software Serial does work too.

 #### Notes

-- the hardware serial based examples like **CozirDemoHWSerial.ino** needs to be run on a MEGA or a Teensy, at least a board with more than one Serial port.
 - Read the datasheet before using this library.
 It helps to understand the working of the COZIR sensor.
+- Be aware that not all microprocessors have a SoftwareSerial library or one limited in performance.
+Polling at 9600 baud can be pretty blocking.
+- the hardware serial based examples needs to be run on a MEGA or a Teensy, at least a board with more than one Serial port.
 - If the device is in **CZR_COMMAND** mode it does not respond too polling calls.
-It needs to be set in **CZR_POLLING**
+It needs to be set to **CZR_POLLING** mode.
 - Not all COZIR devices support all calls of this library.